Where To Stay in Ubud: 5 Best Areas, Hotels & Guest Houses

 These areas are located in the Ayung River Valley, just a short drive from central Ubud.
 This is where you’ll find luxury resorts like the Four Seasons and Mandapa, a Ritz-Carlton Reserve, but also stunning private villas and boutique stays hidden in nature.

 It’s my favorite area for long walks.
-Even just strolling through the quiet rice field lanes here feels like therapy—you’ll pass beautiful villas, rice fields, palm trees, and sometimes not a single other person.
+Even just strolling through the quiet rice field lanes here feels like therapy; you’ll pass beautiful villas, rice fields, palm trees, and sometimes not a single other person.

 Where To Stay Around Sayan & Kedewatan

-Low-Budget Option: Rana Suite is simple but has everything you need: a comfortable bed, a swimming pool, an outdoor kitchen, and even a TV.
+- Low-Budget Option: Rana Suite is simple but has everything you need: a comfortable bed, a swimming pool, an outdoor kitchen, and even a TV.
 For such a low price, it’s definitely a hidden gem.
 The property is brand new and located in a peaceful, quiet area—perfect if you’re looking to escape the noise of central Ubud.

-High-budget Option: Anumana De Suite is a stunning property nestled right in the middle of the jungle.
+- High-budget Option: Anumana De Suite is a stunning property nestled right in the middle of the jungle.
 From the spacious rooms and beautiful decor to the incredibly kind staff, everything here makes you feel like you’re living a truly luxurious and elevated experience.
 It’s the kind of place that feels both indulgent and deeply connected to nature.

 Other Areas Around Ubud You Can Look Into

-The areas mentioned above are great if you want to stay close to Ubud center.
+The locations mentioned above are great if you want to stay close to Ubud center.
 But if you’re looking for a more peaceful, authentic, village-style experience, there are a few other areas worth considering.

 The pros: You’ll enjoy less traffic, fewer tourist crowds, and a quieter atmosphere without the constant calls from taxi drivers or offers for tours.